About the Museum

 General Admission is FREE!

-The Museum is accessible for handicapped patrons with an interior elevator to access all levels, and an exterior lift at the rear of the building to access the first floor.
+The Museum is accessible for visitors with disabilities, an interior elevator to access all levels, and an exterior lift at the rear of the building to access the first floor.

 Please ring the bell for assistance to access the exterior lift on the west side of the Glos Mansion.
 A Museum staff member will be glad to provide assistance.